NireBryce/planetside_crosshairs/README.md

 # planetside_crosshairs

-guess-and-check projectile drop crosshair images for Recursion Tracker
+Guess-and-check projectile drop crosshair images for Recursion Tracker

+## TODO:
+- fix folder structure
+- change names

+## Description:
 This is meant to be used with the crosshair overlay module for https://recursiontracker.com/

+Place wherever you place your own crosshairs, then use the crosshair mod options to select it.

 It gives you a mechanism for trial-and-error drop compensation/[Kentucky Windage](https://en.wikipedia.org/wiki/Windage#Ballistics)